mearashadowfax/OpenStove/src/content/recipes/garlic-aioli-chicken-wings.md

 ---
 title: "Garlic Aioli Chicken Wings with Glazed Yams"
-description: "Savor the rich, tangy flavors of chicken wings marinated in garlic aioli, served with sweet and tender glazed yams—a hearty and comforting meal that satisfies."
+description: "Savor the rich, tangy flavors of chicken wings marinated in garlic aioli, served with sweet and tender glazed yams."

 pubDate: 2024-01-11